Mixed Policy Gradient: off-policy reinforcement learning driven jointly by data and model: Mixed Policy Gradient

-According to \cite{degris2012off}, the state distribution $\pi_{\theta_{\text{old}}}$ in \eqref{eq.MPG_objective} can be safely replaced with that of an arbitrary policy $b$.
-This property naturally transforms the MPG into a more general off-policy version, shown as,

-This formula reveals the process to compute the MPG: we first sample a batch of $\hat{s}_t$ from the state distribution $\rho^b$.
-Then, we compute all model returns $X_0(\hat{s}_t;\theta)$ and $X_n(\hat{s}_t;\theta)$ for each $\hat{s}_t$ and decide the weights $w_0$ and $w_H$ to compute the loss function.
-Finally, we take its gradient to get the MPG.
-The MPG algorithm is shown in Algorithm \ref{alg.mpg}.
+where the state $s_t$ obeys $\rho^{\pi_{\theta}}$ by default, which requires to collect data using policy $\pi_{\theta}$.
+According to \cite{barto2020looking}, the state distribution can be safely replaced with that of an arbitrary policy.
+That naturally transforms the MPG into a more general off-policy version, allowing us to use states generated by history policies.
+The computing process of the MPG is as follows: first, sample a batch of state $s_t$ from a buffer $\mathcal{B}$, where all history experience is stored.
+Then, compute data and model loss for each state and decide the weights $w_{\text{data}}$ and $w_{\text{model}}$.
+Finally, compute the loss function \eqref{eq.MPG_objective} and take its gradient to get the MPG.
+The complete algorithm is shown in Algorithm \ref{alg.mpg}.

-The MPG algorithm can be interpreted as a way to balance the variance of the data-driven loss and the bias of model-driven loss, as shown in Figure \ref{fig.interpretation}.
+The MPG algorithm can be interpreted as a way to balance the variance of the data-driven loss and the bias of the model-driven loss, as shown in Figure \ref{fig.interpretation}.
 The data-driven PG methods construct $J_0(\theta)$ relying on the estimated Q-value.
-Because the Q-value changes with policies during the learning process, $J_0(\theta)$ is served as the local approximation of the true loss \eqref{eq.objective_function}, which is inaccurate with a large variance in the early training phase, resulting in a bad policy update.
-But with the Q-value converges, the local approximation is of high quality, then the optimal solution can be found.
-For model-driven PG, the loss function $J_{\infty}(\theta)$ is only determined by the model which is invariant during training, but is with bias due to the mismatch between the model and the true dynamics of the environment, which leads to a sub-optimal solution.
+Because the Q-value changes with policies during the learning process, $J_0(\theta)$ is served as the local approximation of the true loss \eqref{eq.objective_function}, which is inaccurate with a large variance in the early training phase, resulting in bad policy updates.
+But with the Q-value converges, the local approximation is of high quality, then a local optimal solution can be found under certain conditions\cite{konda1999actor,haarnoja2018soft}.
+For model-driven PG, the loss function $J_{\infty}(\theta)$ is only determined by the model which is invariant during training, but it is biased due to the mismatch between the model and the true environment dynamics, leading to a bad solution.
 The MPG algorithm mixes the two loss functions dynamically by weighted average to construct a better approximation of the true loss.